beaussan/2020-2021-devops-final-back/Readme.md

-In your production environment, make sure the `FLASK_DEBUG` environment variable is unset or is set to ``0``, so that `ProdConfig` is used, and set `DATABASE_URL` which is your postgresql URI for example `postgresql://localhost/example`
+In your production environment, make sure the `FLASK_DEBUG` environment variable is unset or is set to ``0``, so that `ProdConfig` is used, and set `DATABASE_URL` which is your postgresql URI like for example `postgresql://localhost/example`